Practice overview

 Banking and financial services

 Philippe has a substantial practice in banking and financial services litigation in the English High Court and offshore jurisdictions (including the BVI and Gibraltar) as well as in arbitration.
-He is ranked as a Leading Junior in Banking & Finance at the UK Bar by Legal 500.
+He has been consistently ranked as a Leading Junior in Banking & Finance by Legal 500.

 Relevant experience includes acting in: